[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Eilean Donan Castle

-Although this enchanting castle is not technically on the Isle of Skye it is just over the bridge in Kyle of Localsh.
+Although this enchanting castle is not technically on the Isle of Skye, it is just over the bridge in Kyle of Lochalsh.
 If you have been dreaming of Scotland and looking at travel photos, odds are, you have seen this castle.
-It is surrounded by 3 lochs with a long bridge connecting the mainland to the castle and makes for one of most beautiful scenes you will ever see.
-It is one of the must see castles in Scotland.
+It is surrounded by 3 lochs with a long bridge connecting the mainland to the castle and makes for one of the most beautiful scenes you will ever see.
+It is one of the must-see castles in Scotland.

-In addition to being beautiful, Eilean Donan castle played a major role in the Jacobite uprising of the 1700’s.
+In addition to being beautiful, Eilean Donan castle played a significant role in the Jacobite uprising of the 1700s.
 The tour is a great way to cement Scottish history in your mind.
-Your kids will love the foot bridge and running up and down the old stone steps inside the castle.
+Your kids will love the footbridge and running up and down the old stone steps inside the castle.

 Plan on 1-2 hours.